Representation Decomposition for Image Manipulation and Beyond: Decomposition-GAN (dec-GAN) for Disentanglement

 With the above guidance of the attribute classifier and the use of generative models, we have $E_a$ extract latent attribute features.
 With this classifier to be replaced by those pre-trained on preferable attributes of interests, one can easily extend the above architecture to disentangle the corresponding attributes.
 To further ensure our decomposed $z_c$ and $z_a$ from $z$ contain only content and attribute information, respectively, we advance feature consistency losses during the training of our dec-GAN.
-As illustrated in Figure \ref{fig:archi}, this is achieved by minimizing the content and attribute feature consistency loss defined as follows:
+This is achieved by minimizing the content and attribute feature consistency loss defined as follows:

-Note that $G(z_c, \tilde{z}_a)$ indicates the synthesized image with the same content as that of input $x$ but with different attributes $\tilde{z}_a = E^{fc}_a(\tilde{z})$.
+As illustrated in Figure~\ref{fig:archi}, $G(z_c, \tilde{z}_a)$ indicates the synthesized image with the same content as that of input $x$ but with different attributes $\tilde{z}_a = E^{fc}_a(\tilde{z})$.
 Similarly, we have $G(\tilde{z}_c, z_a)$ denote the generated image with the same attributes as those of $x$ but with different content information via $\tilde{z}_c$.
 By observing the above feature consistency, both $E_c$ and $E_a$ would extract associated content and attribute features, realizing the decomposition of $z$ into $z_c$ and $z_a$, respectively.